ktafakkori/feloopy/docs/README.md

    `plus_insideoptdemo` and `plus_insideopt` variants:

    This variant includes the Seeker(TM) solver.
 It requires a valid Seeker license.
-Refer to the [InsideOpt's website](https://insideopt.com/pages/install-insideopt-seeker) for more information.
+Refer to the [InsideOpt website](https://insideopt.com/pages/install-insideopt-seeker) for more information.

    ```bash
    pip install -U feloopy[plus_insideoptdemo]